RedisLabs/raft/docs/Using.md

 Adding and removing nodes
 ------------------

-Configuration change is done by submitting configuration change entries.
+You can add or remove a node by submitting configuration change entries.
+Once the entry is applied, you can submit another configuration change entry.
 Only one configuration change is allowed at a time.
-Once the entry is applied, you can submit another configuration change entry.

 #### Adding a node
-Adding node is done in two steps.
+Adding a node is a two-step operation.
 In the first step, you wait until the new node catches up with the leader.
-A node with a slow connection can never catch up the leader.
+A node with a slow connection can never catch up with the leader.
 In this case, adding the node without waiting to obtain enough logs can cause unavailability.

-e.g
+e.g.
-Single node cluster adds a new node directly.
-Majority in the cluster becomes two.
-To commit an entry, we need to replicate to the both nodes.
-Until the new node gets all the existing entries, we cannot replicate a new one.
-So, cluster will be unable to commit an entry until the new node catches up.
+A single node cluster adds a new node directly.
+The majority in the cluster becomes two.
+To commit an entry, we need to replicate it to both nodes, but we cannot replicate a new entry until the new node gets all the existing entries.
+So, the cluster cannot commit an entry until the new node catches up.

 Add a node in two steps:

 - Submit an entry with the type `RAFT_LOGTYPE_ADD_NONVOTING_NODE`.
-- The Raft Library will call `raft_node_has_sufficient_logs_f` callback once the new node obtained enough log entries and caught up with the leader.
+- The Raft Library will call `raft_node_has_sufficient_logs_f` callback once the new node obtains enough log entries and catches up with the leader.
 - Inside that callback, you can submit an entry with the type `RAFT_LOGTYPE_ADD_NODE`.
-- Once that entry is applied, configuration change is completed.
+- When that entry is applied, the configuration change will be final.

 e.g: